massive-oss/mmvc/example/01_todo_app/README.md

 Overview
 -----------

-This is a partially implemented Todo application, demonstrates the core elements of MMVC
+This is a partially implemented Todo application, demonstrating the core elements of MMVC

 * configuring application via a Context (`ApplicationContext`)
 * loads a list of Todos from a file via a Command (`LoadTodoListCommand`)